KDE/digikam-doc/setup_application/miscs_settings.rst

     The digiKam Grouping Configuration Page

-This section list the operations to perform on all grouped items depending on the usage context.
-Operations supported are:
+digiKam offers the powerful capability of grouping images together, but displays only the leading item from the group.
+This raises the question of which images should be affected when an operation is applied to grouped items.
+Does the operation apply to all of the items in the group, or just the leading (displayed) item?
+This section lists all the operations that can be performed on all grouped items, organized into 7 classes.
+The classes of possible operations are:

-    - **Metadata**: when you change information to store in files or in the database.
+    - **Metadata**: when you change information stored in the files or in the database.
     - **Import/Export Tools**: to import and export items.
     - **Batch Queue Manager**: to process all items from a group.
     - **Light Table**: to display grouped items when reviewing by pair.
     - **Slideshow**: to show all grouped items on the screen.
-    - **Renaming**: to all items from a group.
+    - **Renaming**: to rename all items from a group.
     - **Tools**: to post process all items from a group.

-For each case, you can select if digiKam can:
+For each class of operations, you can select whether digiKam allies the commanded operation to all items within a group:

-- **No**: do nothing.
+- **No**: apply operation only to the leading item
-- **yes**: operate items.
+- **Yes**: apply operation to all items in the group.
-- **Ask**: ask to confirm before to continue.
+- **Ask**: ask to confirm before applying each operation.

-For this last case, a dialog as below will appears during operation.
-You can remember your choice for the next time, this will adjust the operation settings accordingly.
+In the last case, the dialog below will appear during the operation.
+Selecting **Remember your choice for this operation** will adjust the operation settings accordingly.

 .. figure:: images/setup_operation_warning.webp
     :alt: